stuart-knock/docs/UserGuide/UserGuide-UI_Simulator.rst

 Display Simulation Results
 ...........................

-On the right column you will find:
+On the right column you will find an area where you can configure displays to exhibit your simulation results.

+.. hint::

+    Maximize this column by clicking on the `zoom` icon located in the top right corner.

+There are 4 main tabs:

-  - three `View` tabs that you can personalize by selecting:
+  - three `View` tabs you can set up by selecting:

-      - TVB time-series `Visualizers` that directly display the resulting time-series or
+      - TVB time-series `Visualizers` that directly plot the resulting time-series or
       - `TVB-Visualizers` associated with a `TVB-Analyzer`.
-In this case, simulation results are first processed and the analysis results are shown in a corresponding visualizer.
+In this case, simulation results undergo two steps: they are first analyzed and those secondqry results are shown in a corresponding visualizer.

   - one `Results` tab containing the current simulation data structure tree.

-.. hint::

-    Maximize this column by clicking on the `zoom` icon located in the top right corner.
+You can inspect each element through this tree in the same way as in `Projects` --> `Data Structure`.
+    A full list of visualizers and analyzers is available from the component overlay menu.

 .. include:: UserGuide-UI_Simulator-Visualizers.rst